TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Experiment and Discussion

-The experimental results of all compared methods are summarized in Table \ref{overall recommendation performance}.
+The experimental results of all compared methods on 12 datasets are summarized in Table \ref{overall recommendation performance}.
 From the table, we have the following observations.

-\textbf{Promising recommendation capability.} On the dataset of Toys, Beauty and ML-100K, TriMLP is substantial ahead of the strongest baseline by average 11.23\%, 9.18\% and 34.83\% improvements in terms of HR and NDCG.
-For the datasets of Sports, QB-Article, ML-1M and QB-Video, TriMLP maintains the same level as the state-of-the-art recommendation performance, e.g., 0.96\% improvement in total.
-However, TriMLP is slightly worse than the best scores of compared methods on ML-10M and ML-20M (separately 6.00\% and 4.54\% decline).
-These results demonstrate that our TriMLP can attain competitive and even better recommendation performance.
-Moreover, we believe in that TriMLP can be further improved by setting longer maximum sequence length $n$, which scales up the dimensions of the learnable weight matrices in Triangular Mixer for more sufficient sequential dependency modelling.
+\textit{Observation 1: Consistent superior recommendation performance.} NextItNet with temporal CNN architecture is the strongest baseline with decent scores on most datasets, while the performances of GRU4Rec, SASRec and FMLP4Rec drifts sharply.
+Notably, TriMLP achieves the state-of-the-art performances on all validated 12 datasets.
+Specifically, TriMLP is substantial ahead of the strongest baseline averagely by 15.57\%, 18.23\%, 18.35\% and 11.66\% cross 4 different scales of datasets in terms of HR and NDCG.
+It demonstrates that our method equips MLP with the ample sequential modeling ability under the same training manner, which is competitive to RNN, CNN, Transformer and Fourier transform.

-\textbf{Significant superiority in efficiency.} Averagely, TriMLP saves the inference time by 5.38\%, 6.99\% and 12.94\% on Tiny, Base and Large datasets compared to the fastest competitor.
+\textit{Observation 2: Incremental ascendancy in efficiency.} According to the metric of Infer.
+Time, TriMLP saves the inference cost by 2.08\%, 2.99\%, 8.80\% and 20.72\% respectively on Tiny, Small, Base and Large datasets compared to the fastest competitor.
 The reduction increases with the scale of datasets which is in line with our expectation.
-It is mainly credited the parallel processing brought by the global reception field in MLP and the less intensive computation caused by removing the self-attention mechanism.
+Since the number of interactions are minor in Tiny and Small datasets, the computation is more intensive on the Embedding part and Classifier.
+Along with the number of interactions increases, i.e., mixing token occupies the main part of the computation, the efficiency advantages of TriMLP show up.
+It is credited to the plain structure in Triangular Mixer, which only contains 2 matrix transposition and multiplications.
+We provide a more detailed case study on the largest \texttt{ML-10M} in Section \ref{case study} to reveal the advantage of TriMLP in computational complexity.

-\textbf{Surprisingly good accuracy/efficiency trade-off.} Throughout all datasets, it provides 5.32\% higher recommendation performance and reduces the inference time by 8.44\%.
-According to the observations, our proposed TriMLP reveals the potential to be an alternative architecture for sequential recommenders.
+\textit{Observation 3: Surprisingly good accuracy/efficiency trade-off.} Throughout all 12 validated datasets, TriMLP can averagely provide 14.88\% higher recommendation performance against SOTA and reduce 8.64\% inference time.
+The proposed TriMLP architecture reveals the promising potential to be served as an alternative for sequential recommenders.